anthonycoffey/property-manager-pro/memory-bank/projectbrief.md

 ## 5. Scope

-The initial scope focuses on delivering the core functionalities for Admins, Property Managers, and Residents as outlined in the `projectRoadmap.md`.
-This includes user authentication, property management, resident management, service requests, and the invitation system.
-Future enhancements may include CRM integration, advanced analytics, and subscription management.
+The initial scope focuses on delivering the core functionalities for Admins, Property Managers, and Residents as outlined in the project roadmap.
+This includes user authentication, property management, resident management, service requests, and the invitation system, CRM integration, and basic analytics.